 Most people realize on an intellectual level that everything is always changing.
 And they recognize change itself is unsettling and uncomfortable.
 But we forget about it.
 We get used to and take it for granted until effects sneak up on us or when we encounter a drastic change.

 We ignore change because we are focusing on the goal.
 We are eager for something new and better.
 So, we make a large change.
 We take a new job opportunity.
 Take on a new hobby or relationship.
-Sometimes a major change just happens.
+Sometimes major changes just happen.
 We lose a job or a loved one.
 That’s when we realize we are feeling the effects of change.

 We Think We Are Ready

 Our first assumption is that we ‘think’ we are ready.
-We even welcome the change.
-Then, during change the emotional side kicks in.
-We really weren’t expecting the overwhelming emotions change can generate.
+We even welcome changes.
+Then, during change, the emotional side kicks in.
+We weren’t expecting the overwhelming emotions that changes can generate.
 And it often brings up multiple emotions.

 Fear about how the change will affect us is one of the most common.
 It brings up self-doubt about your ability to learn the new way.
 Then there’s anger, betrayal, incompetence, loneliness, just to name a few others.

 Change brings up memories too, both the good and the bad.
-It can overwhelm even for the best planners, the toughest and smartest.
+It can overwhelm even for the best planners, the toughest, and the smartest.
 We simply forgot about all the emotional things change brings with it.
 Understanding and coping with change is more than an intellectual exercise.

 We forget that we accepted this part of the mission because we didn’t expect that it could be this overpowering.
 However, that’s a distant memory.
 And it’s too late to turn back or stop now.
 Most times, we aren’t in control of the changes taking place.
 Nor can we control the pace of the change.